viniciussoaresti/whativelearned/programmingLanguages/typescript.md

 ## Concepts:

+### TSConfig:

+"The presence of a tsconfig.json file in a directory indicates that the directory is the root of a TypeScript project.
+The tsconfig.json file specifies the root files and the compiler options required to compile the project", [Typescript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 ### Interfaces vs Types:

 "The difference between types and interfaces in TypeScript used to be more clear, but with the latest versions of TypeScript, they’re becoming more similar.